 Only courses that have received a grade of “C” (or the equivalent) or better are accepted for transfer.
 Transfer credits are not included in computing the grade point average and are recorded as “TR” grades.

 It is the student's responsibility to provide, in a timely manner, all the transcripts and documents needed to evaluate any previous educational experience.

-Students who attended institutions of higher learning in other countries must have their transcript translated and evaluated course by course by an agency associated with National Association of Credential Evaluation Services.
+Students who attended institutions of higher learning in other countries must have their transcript translated and evaluated course by course by an agency associated with the National Association of Credential Evaluation Services.
 Contact information for some of these agencies is as follows:

 College Level Examination Program and Advanced Placement

 A list of approved subject examinations for CLEP credit and AP credit can be found in the Academics Catalog.
 Scores must be received directly from the College Entrance Examination Board.

 The test evaluates a student’s knowledge and assigns points.
 Students should take the 16-point exam, and can be awarded 3 credits in humanities.
 Students who wish to test in Spanish, German, or French should take the CLEP exam.